 - Has received prior therapy with an anti-PD-1, anti-PD-L1, or anti PD-L2 agent or with an agent directed to another stimulatory or co-inhibitory T-cell receptor (e.g. cytotoxic T-lymphocyte-associated protein 4 [CTLA-4], OX 40, CD137)

 - Has received prior systemic chemotherapy for treatment of cervical cancer.

-- Has not recovered adequately from toxicity and/or complications from surgery prior to randomization
+- Has not recovered adequately from toxicity and/or complications from major surgery prior to randomization

 - Has received prior radiotherapy within 2 weeks prior to randomization.
 Participants must have recovered from all radiation-related toxicities, not require corticosteroids, and not have had radiation pneumonitis.

 - Has received a live vaccine within 30 days prior to randomization